Wavyier/game-recommendation-agent/README.md

 ```
 You: What are the best RPGs on PC?
-GameGuide: 🎮 Here are the top-rated RPGs on PC...
+GameGuide: 🎮 Here are the top-rated RPGs on PC...  (streams in real-time)

 You: Tell me about Elden Ring
 GameGuide: 🟢 Elden Ring - Metascore: 96/100...

+You: I love action RPGs
+GameGuide: Got it!
+I'll remember that preference...

-You: What new games should I play on PS5?
+You: What should I play next?
-GameGuide: 🆕 Here are recent PS5 releases with great reviews...
+GameGuide: Based on your love of action RPGs, try...  (uses remembered preference)
 ```

 ## Tools Available